 Technology changed the way we think about business and customer benefits.
 Now, your clients seek for different advantages, and they want to see fresh ways of receiving those.

 The basic idea is, you don’t have to own a product in order to serve it to clients.
-Examples of Uber and Lyft – transportation companies that own no cars – serves as an example to all business owners out there.
+Examples of Uber and Lyft – transportation companies don’t own any cars – serves as an example to all business owners out there.

 Examples of successfully shared models

-- BookMooch – the startup that allows people to loan and rent books;
+- BookMooch – a startup that allows people to loan and rent books;

 - Olio and Foodsharing – companies that encourage sharing of leftover food for nutrition, animal feed, and composting;

-- Kiva – loaning to people in developing countries and a way of doing charity;
+- Kiva – lending to people in developing countries and a way of doing charity;

 - Fon is a startup that encourages opening WiFi networks, rewarding users with unlimited access to millions of networks all over the world;